Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

-- So far this season, 24.9% of the 465 passes thrown by his team have gone Pittman's way.
+- Pittman has been the target of 116 of his team's 465 passing attempts this season, or 24.9% of the target share.

-- With 14 targets in the red zone this season, Pittman has been on the receiving end of 23.7% of his team's 59 red zone pass attempts.
+- Pittman has seen the ball thrown his way 14 times in the red zone this season, 23.7% of his team's 59 red zone pass attempts.

+- The Colts, who rank fifth in the NFL in points scored, have dropped back to pass 50.5% of the time while opting for the ground attack 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Raiders.